-If you want to use a license that doesn’t appear in the SPDX, you need to place the text of that license in a file, include the file in your project, then use license-file to specify the name of that file instead of using the license key.
+If you want to use a license that doesn’t appear in the SPDX, you need to place the text of that license in a file, include the file in your project, and then use license-file to specify the name of that file instead of using the license key.

-Guidance on which license is right for your project is out of scope for this book.
-Many people in the Rust community choose to license their projects in the same way as Rust itself, with a dual license of MIT/Apache-2.0—this demonstrates that you can also specify multiple license identifiers separated by a slash.
+Guidance on which license is appropriate for your project is beyond the scope of this book.
+Many people in the Rust community license their projects in the same way as Rust by using a dual license of MIT OR Apache-2.0, which demonstrates that you can also specify multiple license identifiers separated by OR to have multiple licenses for your project.

-So, with a unique name, the version, and author details that cargo new added when you created the crate, your description, and the license you chose added, the Cargo.toml for a project that’s ready to publish might look like this:
+With a unique name, the version, the author details that cargo new added when you created the crate, your description, and a license added, the Cargo.toml file for a project that is ready to publish might look like this:

-Filename: Cargo.toml
+Cargo.toml

 [package]